 Issue Impact on LSU Positive Constitution of Zimbabwe 1.
 Compliance enforcement & guide to operations of the University 2.
 Legal support of the law for business related disputes ZIMCHE regulations 1.
 Enhanced quality assurance.
 2. Standardised system of recruitment, selection and promotion.
 3. Easier transfer of credit between institutions LSU Act 1.
 Generic and does not specify niche-no legal basis for focusing on agricultural sciences.
 2. Remains the principal guide to operations 3.
 Act allows for any innovative academic programmes to be introduced Ministry' Doctrine of Education 1.
-Alignment of teaching, learning and research to the country's 5.0 needs of industrialisation and modernisation.
-2. Need for LSU to invest in staff development.
+Alignment of teaching, learning and research to the country's 5.0 needs of industrialisation and modernisation. .
+Need for LSU to invest in staff development.
 3. Need for all programmes (old and new) to be Education 5.0 compliant (produce goods and services) National Development Strategy 1 1.
 Need to refocus the education and training to contribute effectively to the attainment of vision 2030 and the NDS1 goals.
 Public Entities Corporate 1.
 Guides and aligns the operations of the University to Governance Act expectations of the public and government 2.
-Performance contracts and tenure will tend to improve performance of state enterprises Zimbabwe National 1.
-LSU needs to implement and enrol students at any level from Qualifications Framework any university nationally (ZNQF) 2.
+Performance contracts and tenure will tend to improve performance of state enterprises 1.
+LSU needs to implement and enrol students at any level from Framework any university nationally (ZNQF) 2.
 Need to accept credit transfers form other programmes

-Negative Reduced grants to Universities 1.
 Fees collected from the number of students inadequate to sustain and maintain quality University operations.
-2. Government controlled fees for undergraduates limits the attainment of the aspiration of the University.
-3. Increased competition amongst Universities for students in order to increase revenue 4.
+Government controlled fees for undergraduates limits the attainment of the aspiration of the University.
+Increased competition amongst Universities for students in order to increase revenue Beduction of entry qualification for students to increase 4.
 Reduction of entry qualification for students to increase enrolment levels.
-High Levels of Taxation & the 1.
-Discourages external partners from collaborating with the 2% levy University.
-2. Negative impact on already strained university funds Minimum Bodies of Knowledge 1.
-While MBK/S have harmonised and enhanced quality of (MBKs) programme content, they have also dampened innovation and creativity in the crafting of new programmes.
-2. Little differentiation amongst universities on programmes offered.
+1. Discourages external partners from collaborating with the University.
+2. Negative impact on already strained university funds While MBK/S have harmonised and enhanced quality of programme content, they have also dampened innovation and creativity in the crafting of new programmes.
+Little differentiation amongst universities on programmes offered.